MicrosoftDocs/learn/learn-pr/security/securing-you-basics-beyond/includes/3-passwords.md

 Many passwords are not as secret as people think they are.
 There are currently *billions* of username and password combinations for sale, but even more are available for free.
 Where did they all come from?
 Previous breaches.
 There are thousands of breaches every year, and those breaches expose all kinds of personal data, along with account information that often includes usernames and passwords.

 What is a *data breach*, and why should you care?
 A data breach is theft of information that shouldn't be public.
-This often happens as a result of a hacker taking advantage of flaws in a security system or just taking the data after a company accidentally exposes a database with no security settings turned on.
+This often happens when a hacker takes advantage of flaws in a security system or just takes the data after a company accidentally exposes a database with no security settings turned on.
 That information can then be used for identity theft, blackmail, harassment, and other crimes.

 Even an account that you might not care about, such as an email account that you don't use anymore, can be used by an attacker to pretend to be you.
 The attacker might send email with malware to your contacts or sign up for other accounts with your name.
 There are many other bad uses for stolen accounts.